Marginal/AutoGate/ReadMe.txt

 -----------------
 * This plugin works with any plane that has a "boarding door location" entered on the Standard->Viewpoint screen in Plane-Maker.
-* Docking guidance systems will display Airbus and Boeing model numbers if the correct "ICAO code" has been entered on the Standard->Viewpoint screen.
+* Docking guidance systems will display aircraft model numbers if a valid "ICAO code" has been entered on the Standard->Viewpoint screen.

 Version 1.50